dfoverdx/PokeStreamer-Tools-Docs/docs/build.md

 local gen4_gen5_subgame = 1
 ```

-I'm not going to lie.
-If you can't figure out what to do here, you should probably seek professional help. :barbShots::barbFired:
+I'm not going to lie; if you can't figure out what to do here, you should probably seek professional help. :barbShots::barbFired:

 Set the proper values, save, and exit.